kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

    replica pods.
 4. Delete old PodGroups after their pods are gone.

-This avoids raising an old PodGroup's minimum beyond its actual member count.
+Do not raise an old PodGroup's minimum above its current member count.
+An in-place size policy, if added later, must coordinate membership; it cannot only patch `minCount`.

-For any future in-place size policy, LWS must explicitly coordinate PodGroup and pod membership updates; it cannot merely patch `minCount`.
+Leader/worker mode applies the same revision transition to each leaf.

-Leader/worker mode applies the same revision transition independently to the two leaf groups.
-Whole-LWS mode patches its computed minimum when replica or size cardinality changes; because its PodGroup is already admitted, that patch does not promise a second all-at-once admission during rolling updates.
+Whole-LWS mode patches the computed minimum when cardinality changes; that does not promise a second all-at-once admission during rolling updates.
-Phase 2 uses revision-specific replica CPGs and role PodGroups, preserving the same per-replica rollout boundary as the default mode.
+Phase 2 uses revision-specific replica CPGs and role PodGroups with the same per-replica rollout boundary.

 ### Parent Controller Integration